-Sen. Mark Kirk of Illinois, the lead Republican working on a bipartisan Iran sanctions bill, told reporters Tuesday that he's optimistic the measure will come out soon and that members involved can push it forward.
+Senator Mark Kirk of Illinois told reporters on Tuesday that he’s optimistic an Iran sanctions bill will come out soon and that members involved can push it forward.

-"It's coming," he said Tuesday, after voting on an unrelated budget measure.
-"I was just talking to Senator Schumer about progress.
-Hoping to do that and to work it out with Bob Menendez."
+“It’s coming,” said Kirk, the lead Republican working on the bipartisan penalties measure, after voting on unrelated budget legislation.
+“I was just talking to Senator Schumer about progress.
+Hoping to do that and to work it out with Bob Menendez.”

-Kirk said that the timing of a bill rollout and any consideration in the Senate will be up to his top Democratic partner on sanctions, Senate Foreign Relations Committee Chairman Robert Menendez of New Jersey, and of course Senate Majority Leader Harry Reid.
+Kirk said that the timing of a bill rollout and any consideration in the Senate will be up to his top Democratic partner on sanctions, Senate Foreign Relations Committee Chairman Robert Menendez of New Jersey, and of course Senate Majority Leader Harry Reid (D-Nev.).

 “The timing will be up to Harry and Bob,” he said.
 “It’s coming up.”

 Kirk said his goal is to keep his expected Democratic cosponsors like Menendez and Senator Chuck Schumer of New York content and united.
 “But obviously for me it’s to work closely with majority partners who control timing and when things can be offered,” he said.
 “We are in pretty good shape.”

 Kirk sought to debunk perceptions that intense Obama administration lobbying has had a chilling effect on interested members, particularly Democrats.